DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ### Wed 19 Jan
 - Workshop time for Data Stories
-- 11am Zoom meeting with community partners to present near-final data stories and listen to feedback
+- 11am-12pm Zoom meeting with CCADV community partners Maria Guzman and Joanne Vitarelli to present data stories and listen to feedback
 - Assign Build Stages 7 and 8: Final Data Stories for Guest Evaluators, due at 3pm today.
 At this point your work will be frozen, forked into my GitHub account, and forwarded to the expert reviewers to give them time to read your work.

 ### Thu 20 Jan